Project ADEPT (Applied Diabetes Education Program using Telehealth)

-Project ADEPT (Applied Diabetes Education Program using Telehealth) is a program dedicated to providing diabetes education services to rural residents through the evidence-based AADE7 Self-Care Behavior model for diabetes self-management education (DSME).
+Project ADEPT (Applied Diabetes Education Program using Telehealth) was a program dedicated to providing diabetes education services to rural residents through the evidence-based AADE7 Self-Care Behavior model for diabetes self-management education (DSME).

-Partnering organizations for this program included Georgia Southern University’s Rural Health Research Institute, Mercer University’s Center for Rural Health and Health Disparities, East Georgia Healthcare Center, and Georgia Partnership for Telehealth.
+Partnering organizations for the program included Georgia Southern University’s Rural Health Research Institute, Mercer University’s Center for Rural Health and Health Disparities, East Georgia Healthcare Center, and Georgia Partnership for Telehealth.

 This program received support from a 2012-2015 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant.

-Project ADEPT has had a total of 128 direct patient encounters and an additional 556 indirect encounters since it was first created.
-As of May 2015, 36% of participants have their most recent A1c levels (a hemoglobin test to monitor diabetes) at less than 8.0 and nearly 60% have their most recent blood pressure at less than 140/90.
-Preliminary results showed that 75% of participants had a decrease in A1c from pre- to post-testing and 66.7% of participants showed a decrease in BMI as well.
+The original project ADEPT had a total of 128 direct patient encounters and an additional 556 indirect encounters.
+As of May 2015, 36% of participants had A1c levels at less than 8.0.
+Nearly 60% had blood pressure readings less than 140/90.
+Preliminary results showed that 75% of participants had decreased A1c from pre- to post-testing and 66.7% of participants showed a decrease in BMI as well.

-- Difficulty in hiring and training a diabetes educator
+- Challenges in hiring and training a diabetes educator

 - Accessing patient records